 There are currently four different denominations of Bank of England notes in circulation.

-From 13 September, the new polymer £5 note will be issued.
+The new polymer £5 note was issued on Tuesday 13 September 2016.
 Find out more at www.thenewfiver.co.uk.

 ||Character on back of note